 Let’s start from the beginning.
 More or less we all know what a CPU (Central Processing Unit) is.
 It’s the part that performs calculations and, so to speak, the brain of a machine.

-Now a System on Chip (SoC) is a single integrated circuit (a chip) that combines several essential components of an electronic system into a single integrated unit.
+Now a System on Chip (SoC) is a single integrated circuit (a chip) that combines several essential components of an electronic system into a single package.
 This usually includes one or more CPUs, and adds other things like (optionally) memory, storage, GPU, I/O controllers, among others.

-On the other hand, a SoM (System on Module) is an electronic board (a PCB) that also combines essential components.
+On the other hand, a SoM (System on Module) is an electronic board (a PCB), which also combines essential components.
 For example, it usually includes a SoC, and other optional things (storage, antennas, I/O devices, among others).

-Finally, we have development boards, which is the final device that you buy.
+Finally, we have development boards, which are the final device you buy.
 They generally add things like pins, power supply, antennas…

 Here we can have boards that mount a SoC directly, or boards that mount a SoM.